imhta/tic-tac-toe-web/README.md

   cd tic-tac-toe-web
 ```

-2. Then :add: add your contribution
+2. Then :heavy_plus_sign: add your contribution
 3. And Feel free to make a PR

 ## Contributors